The ACP program is currently paused pending funding by Congress.

 • Look for ways to reduce what you are paying now.
 For example, EASY Wireless offers free phones and cell service.
 Are there any other free or discounted programs that could help you?
 Research each of your bills to find out.

-Now that you have a budget, you can begin to create a debt free life.
+Now that you have a budget, you can begin to create a debt-free life.
 The goal here will be to pay off your debt as soon as you can so you end up saving money.
-However, there are a number of ways you can do this.
+However, there are several ways you can do this.
 More on that in a moment.

 Work on Your Emergency Fund